 A failover is the condition during which run-time operations are moved from one critical component to another.
 Failover can occur due to failure conditions or it can be forced manually, called a forced failover.

-For more information about redundancy, see the Wonderware Developer Network.
+For more information about redundancy, see the Schneider Electric Software Global Customer Support website.

 About Redundancy

 Application Server provides redundancy in two critical functions: